Views

 Configuring Linting Rules

-You can configure linting rules per project, folder, or file by right-clicking a project, folder, or file > Open Preference View in the Projects View and then selecting Verilog Errors/Warnings or VHDL Errors/Warnings.
-In the middle of the page, Click here to enable to activate the rule configuration.
+You can configure linting rules per project, folder, or file by right-clicking on its name in the Projects View, selecting Configure > Open [Project/Folder/File] Preferences and navigating to Verilog Errors/Warnings or VHDL Errors/Warnings.

 Refer to the linting documentation to learn more.